Who was Arachne?

 What happened to poor Arachne?

-When Athena saw it she was even more angry than she had been before.
+When Athena saw what Arachne had woven, she was even more angry than she had been before.
 Even though Arachne’s weaving was better, Athena didn’t care.

 She pointed her finger at Arachne and suddenly Arachne’s nose and ears shrank up, her hair all fell out, her arms and legs got long and skinny, and her whole body shrank until she was just a little tiny spider.